- » What To Expect

 Worship together – we welcome and encourage children in all our services

-Youth Ministry every Sunday for children from 6th to 12th grade DETAILS»
+Youth Ministry every Sunday for youth from 7th to 12th grade DETAILS»

 What’s the Dress Code?

 We believe that God looks at our hearts, not our wardrobe.
 So you will find our folks wearing everything from suits and ties to jeans and flip-flops.
 Just wear what is comfortable for you!

 Are there Bible Studies for the Adults?

 You bet!
 Check HERE to find a study where you can take the next step in your life journey.

 Prince of Peace is located at:

 4000 Midway Road